nonplayer/hammercrawl/hc_core_player_3_rules.md

 Whenever you would connect with a damaging attack or effect, roll the given amount of damage and apply it to your target, who "takes" said damage (see below).

-Your base damage with all weapons is equal to your Class Hit Die.
+Your base damage with all weapons is determined by your Class Hit Die, which you roll alongside the rest of your Attack Dice.
 Some weapons may have special modifiers to this, however.
 Dwarves, Half-ogres, and Fighters have special damage rules with Two-Handed weapons (see classes for details).

-Your base damage with spells and other effects is determined by those individual effects.
+Extended combat and damage rules are found in the Combat section.
+Your base damage with spells and other effects is determined by those individual effects (see the Magic chapter).

 ### Taking Damage